Returning

 On Technofascism

-alal Abukhater speaks out on the digital siege of Gaza and the urgent need to recognize internet access as a human right.
+Jalal speaks out on the digital siege of Gaza and the urgent need to recognize internet access as a human right.
 As connectivity in Gaza remains devastated after nearly two years of war, he calls for international action to rebuild Palestine’s telecommunications infrastructure as a public good—resilient, independent, and accessible to all.
 Digital access must never be used as a weapon of war.

 250+ Organizations and Individuals have